 Collision Damage: You'd think that the deep sea submersible you pilot in Operation Neptune would be able to handle coming into contact with the myriad creatures of the ocean just fine, what with its metal skin and pressurized hull.
 But no, touching even the most benign of sea creatures like angel fish and barnacles causes you to take damage and depletes your oxygen supply (your oxygen meter being your health bar).

-Cosmetic Award: The paint and decals in Gizmos & Gadgets, and the treasures you get to keep in the Treasure tetralogy.
+Cosmetic Award: The paint and decals in Gizmos & Gadgets!, and the treasures you get to keep in the Treasureland tetralogy.

-Deflector Shields: Force fields in Challenge of the Ancient Empires protect you from harm for five seconds at a time, but only have four charges.
+Deflector Shields: Force fields in Ancient Empires protect you from harm for five seconds at a time, but only have four charges.

 Dismantled MacGuffin: The player will have to collect multiple clues to solve a case, multiple parts to build vehicles, or multiple artifact pieces.